HazelCunuder/notes/dev-front/semaine-2/jour-5.md

 If big function --> break it down into smaller functions

 Smaller functions --> Easier to test and debug --> Also acts as comment

+## Function Expression

+Function --> Special value

+Func Expression --> syntax --> create a new function in an expression

+in function expression --> you can forget name.

+### Function is a value

+In Javascript function = value

+We can copy it too by using the asignment operator to asign it to another variable.